aws/aws-sdk-js-v3/clients/client-redshift-data/README.md

 AWS SDK for JavaScript RedshiftData Client for Node.js, Browser and React Native.

 <p>You can use the Amazon Redshift Data API to run queries on Amazon Redshift tables.
 You
-can run individual SQL statements, which are committed if the statement succeeds. </p>
+can run SQL statements, which are committed if the statement succeeds. </p>
 <p>For more information about the Amazon Redshift Data API, see
 <a href="https://docs.aws.amazon.com/redshift/latest/mgmt/data-api.html">Using the Amazon Redshift Data API</a> in the
 <i>Amazon Redshift Cluster Management Guide</i>. </p>